Chase Clement

-Chase Austin Clement (born June 11, 1986) is a former American football quarterback.
+Chase Austin Clement (born June 11, 1986) is an American former professional football quarterback.
 Clement played college football for Rice University, where he finished his career ranked first in school history with 9,785 passing yards and 11,526 yards total offense.
-He has played professionally for the Las Vegas Locomotives of the United Football League (UFL), leading the team to a championship in 2010.
+He played for the Las Vegas Locomotives of the United Football League (UFL), leading the team to a championship in 2010.

 College career

 Clement and Rice wide receiver Jarett Dillard hold the NCAA Division I FBS record for career touchdowns between a quarterback-receiver tandem with 51.
 He also broke Conference USA passing records.
 He earned second-team All-Conference USA honors in 2007 after completing 59.1 percent of his passes for 3,377 yards with 29 touchdowns and 16 interceptions.
 Those numbers only improved in his first-team all-conference senior season: 66.5 percent for 4,119 yards, 44 touchdowns and seven interceptions.
 In his senior year, Clement earned the C-USA MVP honors and lead the Owls to their second bowl game in the last three years winning the 2008 Texas Bowl, he was named the MVP of the game.
 Clement finished his college career with 125 career touchdowns (99 pass, 25 rush and one receiving).
 He is in second place on the C-USA lists for career touchdowns and touchdown passes behind Case Keenum (178 and 155).
 Clement tied former Heisman Trophy winner Matt Leinart on the NCAA career touchdown pass list with 99.